leon-thomm/Ryven/docs/README.md

 ## Welcome to the documentation page of pyScript!

 pyScript is a standalone software based on Python and Qt for runtime flow-based visual programming in Python.
 Please keep in mind that this is not a professional piece of software and it shouldn't be seen like that.
 It is currently not yet in a state of large package varieties of usable nodes.
 One of the most important concepts however is the process of creation of new nodes which is fairly easy while restrictions are kept very low (see 'Creating new nodes').
 However if people keep creating new nodes, this might look very different in the future.
-For now, this is more fore vp-enthusiasts who intend to create their nodes themselves.
+For now, this is more for vp-enthusiasts who intend to create their nodes themselves.

 # Idea